-Technology can also help improve education and support e.g. video consultations, e-Labels that access data/video via smart phones, apps that can provide translation, or drones for remote delivery, particularly with infectious diseases.
+Technology can also help improve education and support e.g. video consultations, e-Labels that access data/video via smartphones, apps that can provide translation, or drones for remote delivery, particularly with infectious diseases.

 Flexible supply chain design with small and frequent manufacturing runs can respond to unique demand requests efficiently.

-Another very important part is advance planning.
+Another very important part is planning.
 Engaging regulatory agencies in advance helps a lot in preventing many unexpected situations.

 With these considerations in place, one can plan for effective and successful clinical supply chain management in clinical trials for rare diseases.
-However, if you’re still up against challenges, do not hesitate to seek helps from the experts.
+However, if you’re still up against challenges, do not hesitate to seek help from the experts.